Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: The topological 1D -wave superconductors

 The convention for the product is chosen as multiplying from right to left as before.
 The first and second signs in the superscripts $\Psi$ correspond to the first and second products, respectively.
-For instance,